CiscoCXSecurity/duo-sxo/README.md

   This Atomic workflow activates the Duo user based on the UserID.

-It was created based on: https://github.com/SecureX-TME/orchestration/tree/master/atomics
+It was created based on: https://github.com/SecureX-TME/orchestration/tree/master/atomics created by Matt Vander Horst.